MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

-### Process-specific syscall hooks
+### Process-specific system call hooks

-in progress...
+&emsp;&emsp; The syscall hook is implemented in the same way as in Daax's blog and HyperDbg's source code.
+The SYSCALL instruction throws #UD when the syscall enable bit in the EFER MSR is zero.
+AetherVisor just needs to set RIP to a user-registered callback, and then implement the logic of syscall.

+[INSERT SYSCALL LOGIC HERE]

+Obviously, making system calls while a system call hook is being executed will cause an infinite loop.
+I just used a Thread-local storage variable that can be accessed through gs segment, letting the hypervisor know whether or not a syscall hook is pending.

 #### Example: Logging Battleye syscalls

 <br>

 ## Future plans

-I want to use AetherVisor's functionality to create projects like, DLL injectors, x64dbg extensions, or comprehensive HWID spoofers.
+I want to use AetherVisor's functionality to create projects like DLL injectors, x64dbg extensions, or comprehensive HWID spoofers.
 If I ever decide to extend my hypervisor, I would add LWP, and I would harden it against anti-viruses/anti-cheats.